Royal Preparatory School: Other schools

-In 1948, the Bandarawela Senior School (current Bandarawela Central College) was established in the premises used by the school in Bandarawela during World War II after it moved back to Colombo that year.
+In 1948, the Bandarawela Senior School (current Bandarawela Central College) was established on the premises used by the school in Bandarawela during World War II after it moved back to Colombo that year.

-After the war then Minister of Education Major E. A. Nugawela open the Government Senior School (current Thurstan College) in 1950 at Thurstan Road; which was created to "accommodate the overflow of students Royal Primary who could not gain admission to Royal College".
+After the war, then Minister of Education Major E. A. Nugawela opened the Government Senior School (current Thurstan College) in 1950 at Thurstan Road; which was created to "accommodate the overflow of students [of] Royal Primary who could not gain admission to Royal College".
 112 students who could not gain admission to Royal College Colombo along with 26 other students were enrolled at the new Senior Government School.

 In 1952 Greenlands College (current Isipathana College) at Greenlands Road was established with partial intake of students from Royal Preparatory School.